SebastianScherer88/sudoku-ml-vision-app/R/r_shiny_app/about.md

 ## About me

-I'm Sebastian Scherer.
-I'm working as a Data Scientist, but in my free time I enjoy doing small (or not so small) coding projects like this one.
+Hello there!
+My name is Sebastian Scherer, and I'm working as a Data Scientist, but in my free time I enjoy doing small (or not so small) coding projects like this one.

 If you like, please [stop by my Github](https://github.com/SebastianScherer88/) and check out some of my other content - there's even a playable Star Wars game in there!